insidert/insidert/src/content/blog/busines-mistakes.md

 ---

 - The idea may not generate money.
 - People does not straight away pay for the product.
-It takes a lot of mental struggle for them to pay something.
+It takes a lot of mental struggle for them to pay for something.
+It is our job to convince them to buy through our marketing.
 - For higher margins, we need to build for rich people and make it a luxury.
 - Luxury creates a benchmark for people to achieve.
 - People likes to show off no matter what they say.
-Not many likes to keep a low profile.
+Not many like to keep a low profile.
 - Great product with a great community will keep the business sustainable and profitable.
 - It is all about people.
 - Build for people.
 Not all people are same.
-We should know in specific to whom we are building for.
+We should know whom we are building for.
 - The market size determines the upper limit a business can cater.
 - The core business should be lean and agile.
 - We should not add items to substitute the core business.
 It should be an another business.